mathigon/textbooks/content/sequences/content.md

     x-media(src="images/pascal-3.jpg" width=200 height=280)

 {.caption} In China, the mathematician Jia Xian also discovered the triangle.
-It was named after his successor, as __“Yang Hui's triangle”__ (杨辉三角).
+It was named after his successor, as __“Yang Hui’s triangle”__ (杨辉三角).

 :::

 Pascal’s triangle can be created using a very simple pattern, but it is filled filled with surprising patterns and properties.
-That's why it has fascinated mathematicians across the world, for hundreds of years.
+That’s why it has fascinated mathematicians across the world, for hundreds of years.

 _{button.next-step} Continue_